 Other relevant regulations and standards

-In addition to the main regulations, there are additional rules that you should know:
+In addition to the main rules, additional regulations apply:

 - PPE against falls is mandatory